gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 This method *must* be called before [ngx.send_headers](http://wiki.nginx.org/HttpLuaModule#ngx.send_headers) or explicit response body outputs by either [ngx.print](http://wiki.nginx.org/HttpLuaModule#ngx.print) or [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say).

-It's strongly recommended to combine the `return` statement with this call, i.e., `return ngx.exec(...)`.
+It is strongly recommended to combine the `return` statement with this call, i.e., `return ngx.exec(...)`.

 This method is similar to the [echo_exec](http://wiki.nginx.org/HttpEchoModule#echo_exec) directive of the [HttpEchoModule](http://wiki.nginx.org/HttpEchoModule).